The National Trust Bournemouth Association was founded in 1985 but is now known as the National Trust Bournemouth and Poole Association.

 And finally to support Brownsea to raise funds by offering the boating community in Poole Harbour access to the island and providing donation boxes that will highlight the cause and give opportunities to contribute towards the upkeep of Brownsea Island.

-For the Purbecks we have provided funds for three benches placed at different locations in the Purbeck countryside.
-At Corfe Castle we have provided funds for fencing needed to secure the area for a children’s play trail and, late 2012 we added funds to the creation of a wild flower field at Studland village in memory of the first Chairman of the Bournemouth Centre, Bill Burke DFC.
+In 2017 at Corfe Castle we provided for Corfe Common feeding pen and Old Volunteer Cider Storage shed.
+In 2014 we helped with funds towards coppice fencing at Warren Wood Studland.
 In 2013 we paid for timber to create bases for protection tents at Corfe Castle.
-In 2014 we helped with funds towards coppice fencing at Warren Wood Studland.
+Additionally, we have provided funds for three benches placed at different locations in the Purbeck countryside.
+Again at Corfe Castle we have provided funds for fencing needed to secure the area for a children’s play-trail and in 2012 we added funds to the creation of a wildflower field at Studland village in memory of the first Chairman of the Bournemouth Centre, Bill Burke DFC.

 To view what we have achieved at these properties it is best to make a personal visit to see the results.
 Often you can find further information and images on the website of the National Trust.